Kuramoto meets Koopman: Constants of motion, symmetries, and network motifs: Constants of motion and network motifs

-Thus far, we have shown through Theorems \ref{thm:monomials} and \ref{thm:crossratios} that the existence of constants of motion is intimately related to the presence of specific motifs in the graph connecting Kuramoto oscillators.
-It is natural to ask whether monomials and cross-ratios are associated to any symmetry in the oscillators' connections or dynamics.
-In fact, the conditions in Theorems~\ref{thm:monomials} and \ref{thm:crossratios} are not conditions on the existence of graph automorphisms (a.k.a., network symmetries~\cite{MacArthur2008}), known to have crucial implications for cluster synchronization~\cite{Sorrentino2016, Pecora2014, Nishikawa2016a, Cho2017}.
-We shall see next that other types of symmetries are particularly useful, that is, Lie symmetries (a.k.a., point symmetries, continuous symmetries): transformations of a solution to another solution of a system of differential equations [Fig.~\ref{fig:fig1}\,(b)]~\cite{Olver1993}.
+From there, it is natural to ask whether the conserved quantities are associated with any symmetry in the oscillators' connections or dynamics.
+In fact, the conditions established in this section are not conditions on the existence of graph automorphisms (a.k.a., network symmetries~\cite{MacArthur2008}), known to have crucial implications for cluster synchronization~\cite{Nicosia2013, Sorrentino2016, Pecora2014, Nishikawa2016a, Schaub2016, Cho2017, Aguiar2018, Makse2025}.
+However, another type of symmetry will be useful, that is, Lie symmetries (a.k.a., point symmetries, continuous symmetries): transformations that map a solution of a system of differential equations to another solution [Fig.~\ref{fig:fig1}B]~\cite{Olver1993}.
+Indeed, in the next section, we use continuous symmetries to generate additional constants of motion and extend the families of conserved quantities presented in Sec.~\ref{sec:constants}, thereby completing the list of quantities presented in Table~\ref{tab:eigenfunctions}.